GSA-TTS/identity-site/content/_partners/faq._en.md

         id: a-2
         title: Who has Login.gov partnered with?
         content: >-
-            Login.gov has over 30 agency partners.
-Our product is integrated with over 300 live applications and services including 12 Cabinet level agencies such as the Department of Defense, Department of Homeland Security, and the Department of Energy.
+            Login.gov has over 50 partners.
+Our product is integrated with over 450 live applications and services including 12 Cabinet-level agencies.
     -
         id: a-3
         title: How many people have signed up to use Login.gov?
         content: >-
-            Over 60 million people have signed up to use Login.gov to date (Q3 of FY2022), with over 135 million sign-ins annually.
+            As of December 31, 2023, over 111 million people have signed up to use Login.gov to date, with over 324 million sign-ins in 2023.
     -
         id: a-4
         title: Is Login.gov a federal agency?